UIUC-ECE374B/su24/README.md

-This is the official website of ECE374-B at the University of Illinois at Urbana-Champaign for the Spring 2023 semester.
-This site is built on the Sampa research group website template whose information can be seen below.
-Huge thanks to the Sampa group for this website template.
+This is the official website of ECE374-B at the University of Illinois at Urbana-Champaign for the Summer 2024 semester.
+This site is built on the archive site that I (Nickvash Kani) maintain.
+This site will be deleted once the semester is over.

 This website is a culmination of a lot of different code/design snippets from a lot of different authors.
 These include: